marley/fcc-calculator/README.md

 ![Screen Shot 2021-04-24 at 1 38 01 AM](https://user-images.githubusercontent.com/29967154/115948709-bd703400-a49d-11eb-8d9d-afa5a4ded302.png)

 # To Run

 1. Run `yarn start`
 2. Calculate!

 ### Running tests

 1. Click the hamburger menu in the upper left corner
 2. Select "Javascript Calculator" from the dropdown menu
 3. Click "Run Tests"

 # Todo

-- [ ] Add mobile breakpoint styling
+(Not required by FCC)

-- [ ] Clear display if user starts entering new number after equals (instead of appending to old number)
+- [x] Clear display if user starts entering new number after equals (instead of appending to old number)
 - [ ] Add handling for long inputs so display scrolls instead of stretching

 # Links